Redesign of Ninjavan's Logistics Dashboard for SEA Merchants

 Research

-We conducted 65+ user interviews in 7 Southeast Asian countries with the merchants who shipped with us.
-We also conducted internal interviews with colleagues in marketing, merchant support, and account managers to understand common problems they faced.
+We conducted 65+ user interviews in 7 Southeast Asian countries with the merchants who shipped with us, and internal interviews with colleagues in departments interfacing with our merchants.

 Insights